Tips For Exploring the Oregon Coast

 We didn’t have an itinerary going into our trip (whoops!).
 I can be a little scatterbrained, but there’s also not a ton of information online for Oregon’s smaller coastal towns.

 It’s colder than you think.
-Temperatures vary based on the season, but the wind chill here makes it feel much colder than comparable temps in the city.
+Temperatures vary based on the season.
+And the wind chill here makes it feel much colder than comparable temps in the city.

 Book your campground in advance!
 The internet is obsessed with the concept of boondocking, but in real life that will leave you with a Walmart parking lot as your only option.
-National and State Park campgrounds are not expensive but they do fill up quickly.
+National and State Park campgrounds along the Oregon coast are not expensive but they do fill up quickly.
 Try to book at least 6 months in advance, especially for the popular spots.

 Bring less than you think you need.
 Less is truly more most of the time.
 Unless you’re on a strict budget or camping somewhere very remote, you will likely be able to find anything that you forgot.
 For example, we ate maybe 20% of the food that we packed because there were so many local restaurants that we wanted to try.